loganheffernan2/thesis-blank/blog/sally-thurer.md

 **ST** I’ve been bouncing around with this ‘virtue signaling’ stuff.
 I’m not a fan of virtue signaling, it tends to annoy me, but it also feels impossible to avoid.
 I’m sure if you googled me it wouldn't be hard to find an example.
 That said, I don’t see anything wrong with making work because you care about something.
 I recently had this moment with the Bernie campaign where I didn’t want to make Bernie merch because I wanted to do something that would really get Bernie elected, and I didn’t think the merch would get him elected—it seemed like a self-promo piggybacking on Bernie.
 I’ve been phonebanking, but at a certain point, the graphic designer in me started making merch because that’s just what I do, and I have the tools.

-I made this “Boomers for Bernie” sticker and have been contacting boomers on Facebook and having them sign up to get a free sticker.
+I made this “Boomers for Bernie” sticker <span class="contentNote">(27)</span> and have been contacting boomers on Facebook and having them sign up to get a free sticker.
 In doing that, I’ve been asking them, “How are you going to get to the polls?
 Do you have a plan?”
 I’ve been doing the same stuff that you do while canvassing but using this merch that I made to forge a connection.
 What I was thinking is that it’s making a similar impact as if I was phone banking for Bernie, but I’m using my own skill to maybe personalize it.
 What else can I do?
 I can’t single-handedly get Bernie elected.
 I haven’t succeeded in that.
 Is this virtue signaling?
 I don’t know.
 I really want Bernie to be the president!

 I don’t think people should be so hard on themselves for virtue signaling, but there’s a certain category of people who don’t get it—like people who say, “I don’t wear logos.”
 That’s so annoying.
 A lot of times it’s corporations that are doing it, and you’re like, “You don’t care!”
 Corporations aren’t people.

-**LH** It’s like Jeff Bezos pledging a bunch of money to combating climate change recently.
-That doesn’t suddenly make Amazon a company with ethical practices.
+**LH** It’s like Jeff Bezos pledging a bunch of money to combating climate change recently. <span class="contentNote">(28)</span> That doesn’t suddenly make Amazon a company with ethical practices.

 **ST** Yeah, he should just be taxed.
 He should just have to pay that to us in tax, and we should decide where that money goes.
 He’s not a good person for demanding tax breaks and then giving money to some charity that he selects.